-Subject areas, aspect ts, general disclosures and KPIs Section Assast DC: Dradust Das an anailailitu Aspect B6: Product Res General Disclosure Product Responsibility KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
+Subject areas, asp pects, general disclosures and KPIs Section Aspect B6: Product Responsibility General Disclosure Product Responsibility KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
 Not applicable due to business nature KPI B6.2 Number of products and service related complaints received and how they are dealt with.
 Not applicable due to business nature KPI B6.3 Description and practices relating to observing and protecting intellectual property rights.
 Product Responsibility KPI B6.4 Description of quality assurance process and recall procedures.
 Not applicable due to business nature KPI B6.5 Description of customer data protection and privacy policies, how they are implemented and monitored.
-Product Responsibility Aspect B7: Anti-corrupt ion KPI B7.1 General Disclosure Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the Anti-corruption Appendix I Overview of Key Performance Indicators: Social Aspects KPI B7.2 outcomes of the case.
-Description of preventive measures and whistle-blowing procedures, how they are implemented and monitored.
-Anti-corruption KPI B7.2 Description of anti-corruption training provided to directors and staff.
-Anti-corruption Aspect B8: Community Investment General Disclosure Community Investment KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
+Product Responsibility Aspect B7: Anti-corr ruption General Disclosure Anti-corruption KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the case.
+Appendix I Overview of Key Performance Indicators: Social Aspects KPI B7.2 Description of preventive measures and whistle-blowing procedures, how they are implemented and monitored.
+Anti-corruption KPI B7.3 Description of anti-corruption training provided to directors and staff.
+Anti-corruption Aspect B8: Commun nity Investment General Disclosure Community Investment KPI B8.1 Focus areas of contribution (e.g. education, environmental concerns, labour needs, health, culture, sport).
 In light of our result of materiality assessment, such KPIs is considered as not material and thus not disclosed.
 KPI B8.2 Resources contributed (e.g. money or time) to the focus area.
 In light of our result of materiality assessment, such KPIs is considered as not material and thus not disclosed.